acl-org/ethics-tutorial/README.md

 After introducing the organisers and the format and resources of the tutorial, the first segment featured two lecture segments, both focused on introductory and foundational material on ethics.

-The presentation deck for the tutorial lives in a public, shared Google Drive permalink: [http://bit.ly/eacl23-ethics-slides](http://bit.ly/eacl23-ethics-slides) but for posterity, we have also archived forms here in this repository:
+The presentation deck for the tutorial lives in a public, shared Google Slides permalink: [http://bit.ly/eacl23-ethics-slides](http://bit.ly/eacl23-ethics-slides) but for posterity, we have also archived forms here in this repository:

-* [PDF, local copy](slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pdf) - created from the Google Slides origin deck
+* <a href="slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pdf">PDF, local copy</a> - created from the Google Slides origin deck
-* [Microsoft Powerpoint, local copy](slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pptx) - created from the Google Slides origin deck
+* <a href="slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pptx">Microsoft Powerpoint, local copy</a> - created from the Google Slides origin deck

 The first segment (Slides 6-39) covers the definition and scope of ethics; its origins; virtue, deontological and utilitarian forms of ethics; experiments and policy reactions to ethical violation (Nuremburg Trials and Code, Belmont Report).
 _This segment originated from Karën Fort._